 The STIP begins as a compilation of the regional TIP's that have been adopted by the MPOs and develops into a comprehensive list of all highway (state or local) and all transit (capital or operating) projects in urban and rural areas that propose to use federal funds.
 All federally funded projects proposed to begin between October 1st and September 30th from all of the regional TIP's across the state are included in this STIP including federally funded projects in rural areas.
-The STIP is required to be updated every two years and to include a minimum four-year listing of federal-aid projects for approval by the Federal Highway Administration and Federal Transit Administration.
+The STIP is updated every year and is to include a minimum four-year listing of federal-aid projects for approval by the Federal Highway Administration and Federal Transit Administration.